Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Abstract

 \section{Abstract}

-In this paper, the time-varying formation tracking control of wheeled mobile robots with region constraint is investigated from a generalized Udwadia-Kalaba framework.
-The communication topology is directed, weighted and has a spanning tree with the leader being the root.
-By reformulating the time-varying formation tracking control objective as a constrained equation and transforming the region constraint by a diffeomorphism, the time-varying formation tracking controller with the region constraint is designed under the generalized Udwadia-Kalaba framework.
+In this article, the time-varying formation tracking control of wheeled mobile robots with region constraint is investigated from a generalized Udwadia-Kalaba framework.
+The communication network is modeled as a directed and weighted graph that has a spanning tree with the leader being the root.
+By reformulating the time-varying formation tracking control objective as an equality constrained equation and transforming the region constraint by a diffeomorphism, the time-varying formation tracking controller with the region constraint is designed under the generalized Udwadia-Kalaba framework.
 Compared with the existing works on time-varying formation tracking control, the region constraint is taken into account in this paper, which ensures the safety of the robots.
-Finally, some numerical simulations are presented to illustrate the effectiveness of the proposed control strategy.
+Finally, the feasibility of the proposed control strategy is illustrated through some numerical simulations.